Matching this union had been challenging. In particular, many people in South

 |

-I was confronted once with these historical developments when, at a Studentenkneipe (students' ceremonial drinking session), I sat together with the Liberal Reinhold Mayer, another of those stubborn characters in the southwest.
-He was the last Ministerpräsident (governor) of Württemberg-Hohenzollern and the first one of the newly created Südweststaat until he was beaten in a state election in September 1953 by his Christian-Democratic opponent Gebhard Müller.
+I was once confronted with these historical developments when, at a Studentenkneipe (a students' ceremonial drinking session), I sat with the Liberal Reinhold Mayer, another of those stubborn characters in the southwest.
+He was the last Ministerpräsident (governor) of Württemberg-Hohenzollern and the first of the newly created Südweststaat, until he was defeated in a state election in September 1953 by his Christian Democratic opponent, Gebhard Müller.
 All I remember is that Mayer was slurping red wine from the nearby Remstal while we students were downing Stuttgarter Hofbräu beer.
 As usual, the Kneipe was too noisy for a decent conversation.

 Today, 60 years ago, this is all history.
-During a tour in Freiburg guided by the expert Professor Heinrich Schwendemann, we visited the historic places where Leo Wohleb lived and worked as a pupil, student, teacher, and eventually as President of Baden.
+During a tour in Freiburg guided by Professor Heinrich Schwendemann, an expert, we visited the historic places where Leo Wohleb lived and worked as a pupil, student, teacher, and eventually as President of Baden.

-We were reminded not to think of earlier divisions but instead of the common
+We were reminded not to think of earlier divisions, but instead to focus on the common

 roots of Baden-Württemberg, nicely presented in the form of a mosaic in front